gisummerfield/RPA_Challenge/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>NewsScrapper</title>
 </head>
 <body>

 <h1>NewsScrapper</h1>

-<p>NewsScrapper is a Python tool designed for extracting information from news articles based on a search term and a specified time range.
-Currently, it supports extracting data from the LA Times website.</p>
+<p>NewsScrapper is my approach to the RPA Challenge - Fresh news 2.0 challenge.
+It is a Python tool designed for extracting information from news articles based on a search term and a specified time range.
+Currently, it only supports extracting data from the LA Times website.</p>

 <h2>Features</h2>

 <ul>
     <li>Search for news articles based on a search phrase and a specified time range.</li>
-    <li>Extract article elements such as title, date, description, and image source URL.</li>
+    <li>Extract article elements such as title, date, description, and image name.</li>
+    <li>Saves the article images in a separate folder.</li>
     <li>Export extracted articles as an Excel spreadsheet.</li>
 </ul>